aptabase/tauri-plugin-aptabase/README.md

 # Tauri Plugin for Aptabase

-This plugin allows you to instrument your app with events that can be analyzed in Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.
+This plugin allows you to instrument your app with events that can be analyzed in Aptabase, an Open Source, Privacy-First, and Simple Analytics for Mobile, Desktop, and Web Apps.

 ## Install